Lancaster Eagle-Gazette

 The Lancaster Eagle-Gazette is a daily newspaper based in Lancaster, Ohio in the United States and founded in 1936.
 Before 1936, it was known as Lancaster Daily Eagle (1890–1936).
 The newspaper has a daily circulation of 6,041 copies and a Sunday circulation of 8,304 copies.
 The Sunday version is also known with its alternative name Sunday Eagle Gazette.
-The newspaper is owned by Gannett.
+The newspaper is owned by USA Today Co.